-During 2001, Delcath initiated the clinical trial of the system for isolated liver perfusion using the chemotherapeutic agent, melphalan.
-The Phase I trial at the National Cancer Institute marked an expansion in the potential labeled usage beyond doxorubicin, the chemotherapeutic agent used in our initial clinical trials.

-Enrollment of new patients in the Phase I trial was completed in 2003 and following the 2004 presentation and adoption of a Phase II clinical trial protocol, patients are being enrolled and treated.
+During 2001, the Company initiated a Phase I clinical study at The National Cancer Institute of the Delcath system for isolated liver perfusion using the chemotherapeutic agent, melphalan.
+The Phase I trial marked an expansion in the potential labeled usage beyond doxorubicin, the chemotherapeutic agent used in our initial clinical trials.
+Enrollment of new patients in the Phase I trial was completed in 2003.

 During 2004, we commenced a Phase III clinical trial study of the Delcath drug delivery system for inoperable cancer in the liver using doxorubicin.
-We are currently recruiting additional sites worldwide.
+We are currently recruiting sites worldwide.